A Class of Models for Large Zero-inflated Spatial Data: A Computationally Efficient Approach for Fitting Two-Part Models

 We implement a similar procedure for the second augmented dataset $\mathbf{Z}_{p}^{*}\in\mathbb{R}^{n_{p}}$.
 For each $p\in\mathcal{P}$, we construct an $n_{p}\times(k+p)$ matrix of augmented covariates $\tilde{\bX}_{p}= $ where $\bX_{p}\in \mathbb{R}^{n_{p}\times k}$ is the matrix of covariates, $\mathbf{A}_{p} \in \mathbb{R}^{n_{p}\times m}$ is the projector matrix, and $\mathbf{M_{p}} \in \mathbb{R}^{m\times p}$ are the leading $p$ eigenvectors of the Moran's operator.
 Note that the rows of $\bX_{p}$, $\mathbf{A}_{p}$, and $\mathbf{M_{p}}$ correspond to the $n_{p}$ locations with non-zero values.
 Next, we use maximum likelihood approaches to fit the appropriate generalized linear model (GLM) for positive responses.
 For count data, the likelihood function is a zero-truncated Poisson distribution.
 For semi-continuous data in the hurdle model framework, we employ a lognormal distribution as the likelihood function.
 For semi-continuous data in the mixture model framework, we simply fit the traditional linear model.
 Then, we set $p_{p}$ to be the rank $p$ that yields the lowest out-of-sample root mean squared prediction error (rmspe).

 Next, we provide some choices for $\mathbf{Q}$, the prior precision matrix for the mesh vertices $\mathbf{\tilde{W}}$.
 By default, we set $\mathbf{Q}$ to be the precision matrix of an intrinsic conditional auto-regressive model (ICAR).
-Similarly, we could set $\mathbf{Q}$ as the precision matrix of a conditional auto-regressive model (CAR).
-Here, $\mathbf{Q}=(\mathbf{N1}-\rho \mathbf{N})$, where $N$ is the adjacency matrix and $\rho\in(0,1)$ is a predetermined correlation coefficient.
-It is possible to estimate $\rho$ as a model parameter, but doing so requires an eigendecomposition of the Moran's operator ($\mathcal{O}(m^{3})$) at each iteration of the MCMC algorithm, which can negate the computational gains of the PICAR-Z approach.
-Another alternative is setting $\mathbf{Q}=I$, where the mesh nodes $\mathbf{\tilde{W}}$ and re-parameterized spatial random effects $\delta$ are uncorrelated.
+Another option would set $\mathbf{Q}$ as the precision matrix of a conditional auto-regressive model (CAR) with estimable autocorrelation parameter $\rho\in(0,1)$ such that $\mathbf{Q}=(\mathbf{N1}-\rho \mathbf{N})$, where $\mathbf{N}$ is the adjacency matrix.
+In practice, estimating $\rho$ could potentially offset the computational gains of the PICAR-Z approach.
+Note that there are two latent processes (occurrence and prevalence), hence we must estimate two additional parameters, $\rho_o$ and $\rho_p$, and construct two precision matrices $\bQ_{O}$ and $\bQ_{p}$.
+At each iteration of the MCMC algorithm, both $\rho_o$ and $\rho_p$ must be sampled, and determinants $|\bQ_{O}|$ and $|\bQ_{p}|$ must be recomputed.
+This would increase computational costs on the order of $\mathcal{O}(\frac{2}{3}m^{3})$ operations (i.e. two additional Cholesky decompositions of an $m\times m$ precision matrix).
+Another alternative is setting $\mathbf{Q}=I$, where the basis coefficients $\bdel_o$ and $\bdel_p$ are uncorrelated a priori.

 Specifying the class (hurdle vs. mixture) of two-part model is an active area of research \citep[cf.][]{feng2021comparison,vuong1989likelihood,neelon2016modeling}.
 Past studies have selected the appropriate model class using the Akaike Information Criterion (AIC) \citep{feng2021comparison} or the Vuong test statistics \citep{vuong1989likelihood}.
 However, the choice between a hurdle and mixture model depends on the aims of the investigator and prior scientific knowledge regarding the zero-generating processes (i.e. should the prevalence process also generate zeros).
 For practitioners, we suggest conducting a sensitivity analysis using both mixture and hurdle models, and then select the appropriate model based on out-of-sample validation.
 Since PICAR-Z is computationally efficient and scales to larger datasets, conducting such a sensitivity analysis should be feasible in many settings.